cl20813/Software_Setup/amarel_environment.md

 - enter "vpn.rutgers.edu" to connect: username: netid, password, 2nd password: 6 digit duo

 http://ondemand.hpc.rutgers.edu
-login
-interactive apps - amarel desktop - launch novp?
-or you can use jupyer notebook in interactive apps

 ## FastX interface (for R studio) You can use gpu for this